-2023 Project Request for Proposals (RFP)
+2024 Project Request for Proposals (RFP).
+Deadline 1/30/2023

-The Eastern Brook Trout Joint Venture (EBTJV) is requesting project proposals that are focused on Brook Trout conservation actions.
+The Eastern Brook Trout Joint Venture (EBTJV), as one of the 20 partnerships under the National Fish Habitat Partnership, is requesting project proposals that are focused on Brook Trout conservation actions.
 Federal funding is available through the National Fish Habitat Partnership as outlined under the America's Conservation Enhancement Act of 2020.
 You can find the full Act here.
-EBTJV will score and rank proposals for consideration by the NFHAP board and the Department of the Interior.

-This RFP opens on November 15, 2021.
-The deadline for submitting your Brook Trout conservation project proposal is 5:00 pm (Eastern Time) on January 21, 2022.
+This RFP opens on October 24, 2022.
+The deadline for submitting your Brook Trout conservation project proposal is 5:00 pm (Eastern Time) on January 30, 2023.
 Incomplete applications will not be considered, and late applications will only be considered in rare circumstances.
-Funding for FY2023 projects will likely not be appropriated by Congress until after January 2023 and will likely not be available to project leaders until March 2023 or later.
-Actual project start date will be the date grant agreement funding documents are signed.
-Project objectives must be met within the program timeline once the grant agreement is executed.
+Funding for FY2024 projects will likely not be appropriated by Congress until after January 2024 and will likely not be available to project leaders until March 2024 or later.